zenml-io/zenml/docs/book/developer-guide/steps-pipelines/runtime-configuration.md

 ### Defining step parameters in YAML

-If you only want to configure step parameters as above, you can do so with a minimalistic configuration YAML file, which you use to configure a pipleline before running it using the `with_config()` method, e.g.:
+If you only want to configure step parameters as above, you can do so with a minimalistic configuration YAML file, which you use to configure a pipeline before running it using the `with_config()` method, e.g.:

 ```python